Distinctively Christian radio for the whole family

 The terrain consists of hills, small mountains (highest two peaks are just under 1,000 feet) and beautiful valleys.
 The people are very friendly.
 The climate is tropical.
 Sea breezes cool the air most of the year.
 Average rainfall is around 55" per year.

-FOOD: The main crops on Carriacou are corn (like field corn) and pigeon peas, although a few more vegetables are grown during the rainy season, such as okra, tomatoes, melons, and "pumpkins."
+he main crops on Carriacou are corn (like field corn) and pigeon peas, although a few more vegetables are grown during the rainy season, such as okra, tomatoes, melons, and "pumpkins."
 The stores sell the basics but without the luxury of much variety.
 The available meat is mainly chicken but fresh mutton, pork & beef are also available.
 Fish, of course, is plentiful - catch your own!
 Only a few fruits grow here in Carriacou because of the lack of rain.
 Grenada is blessed with many fruits which are shipped to Carriacou.
 The cost of non-perishable food in the stores is 2 to 3 times U.S.A.
 Prices.

-RELIGION: The main religion in Carriacou is Catholicism.
-There's a Catholic church in almost every village on the island.
+church in almost every village on the island.
 There are also the following:

 Roman Catholic